Oseembiya/VotingSystem/README.md

 3.5.
 Test Data Structure
 Apply software testing (using catch2) to ensure the Track class, data structures, and algorithms work correctly.
 3.6.
 Read Sample Data File
-Implement reading the sample data from the given file and process it using the data structure(s).
+I'd like for you to try reading the sample data from the given file and process it using the data structure(s).
 3.7.
 Implement Menu
-Implement an intuitive command-line user interface to allow users to achieve the required functionality.
+Could you implement an intuitive command-line user interface to allow users to achieve the required functionality?
 3.8.
 Write Report
 Write a report including time-complexity analysis and test cases prepared while designing the software.
-- 4. Report Contents
+- 4 Report Contents
 Introduction
 Design
 Testing